-The Province of Alberta and the City of Calgary began planning for the Calgary Ring Road in the 1970s.
-During the 1980s and 1990s, the Province purchased most of the lands needed for the Transportation Utility Corridor around Calgary where the ring road would be built.
+The Government of Alberta and The City of Calgary began planning for the Calgary Ring Road in the 1970s.
+During the 1980s and 1990s, the province purchased most of the lands needed for the Transportation Utility Corridor around Calgary where the ring road would be built.
 With the northwest, northeast and southeast sections in operation – known collectively as Stoney Trail – the ring road now provides motorists with 70 kilometres of free-flow travel.
 It connects Highway 2 (Deerfoot Trail) in the south to Highway 1 (TransCanada Highway) towards Banff.

 |Completing the ring

-Completing the full 101 kilometres of the Calgary ring road is a priority for Alberta Transportation, and is an investment in the long-term, safe, efficient movement of goods and people in and around Calgary.
+Completing the full 101 kilometres of the Calgary Ring Road is a priority for Alberta Transportation, and is an investment in the long-term safe and efficient movement of goods and people in and around Calgary.
 The ring road will also provide improved market access across Calgary, the province, Canada and to foreign ports.

 31 kilometres to go

-- In November, 2013, the Government of Alberta and the Tsuu T’ina Nation signed a historic land transfer agreement which paved the way for completion of the future ring road.
-Representatives from the Tsuu T’ina Nation, the Alberta government and the federal government are working collaboratively and respectfully to fulfill the agreement.
+- In November, 2013, the Government of Alberta and the Tsuu T’ina Nation signed an historic land transfer agreement which paved the way for completion of the future ring road.
+Representatives from the Tsuu T’ina Nation, the Government of Alberta and the federal government are working together to fulfill the agreement.

 - Transportation is investigating using the Public Private Partnership (P3) procurement process to deliver the final segment, planned for construction as two projects – the Southwest Calgary Ring Road (SWCRR) and the West Calgary Ring Road (WCRR).
 To date, the province has saved about $2 billion by using P3 contracts to build a total of five segments of the Edmonton and Calgary Ring Roads.

-- The Southwest Calgary Ring Road: Read more, see actual drawings of this new segment of the roadway
+- The Southwest Calgary Ring Road: Read more and see drawings of this new segment of the roadway

-- The West Calgary Ring Road: Read more, see actual drawings of this new segment of the roadway
+- The West Calgary Ring Road: Read more and see drawings of this new segment of the roadway

 - Public information sessions for Southwest and West Calgary Ring Road